ashishj12/mockmate/README.md

         cd mockmate
     ```

-2. Create a `.env` file based on `.env.sample` with the following content:
+2. Create a `.env` file with the following content:

    ```